Summertime is a great time to sharpen your off-ice stickhandling skills

 Inline Stickhandling Drills with the Marsblade

-Recently Per Mars of Marsblade invited me to California to shoot some hockey videos.
+Per Mars of Marsblade invited me to California to shoot some hockey videos.
 I thought this would be a great opportunity to share some stickhandling drills while using the Marsblade roller frame.
 I chose these drills because I feel they can easily transfer from off-ice to on-ice.
-They work on combining the hands and feet; separating the upper body and lower body; puck recovery; puck control around the entire body; and over speed.
+They work on combining the hands and feet; separating the upper body and lower body; puck recovery; puck control around the entire body; and overall speed.

 These drills work even better with the Marsblade roller frame because of the rocker motion, especially with the shuffle stride and slalom skate technique.